DuncanRuns/Hermes/README.md

         - Names
         - Uuids
         - Gamemodes
-- `inventory_change` - Every update to a player's inventory (stats aren't accurate enough to determine full item history because of taking from chests and such).
+- `inventory_slots` - Every update to a player's inventory (stats aren't accurate enough to determine full item history because of taking from chests and such).
 - `command`- Every command ran by a player and who entered it.
 - `fast_reset` - Every time the fast reset's quit functionality runs.